-This article will explain how the nest Team at Purple Door can support you with starting or developing a business or social enterprise.
+This article will explain how the nest Team as part of the Careers and Employability Service can support you with starting or developing a business or social enterprise.

 nest is the University of Portsmouth’s Student Enterprise Team offering startup support to all University of Portsmouth current students and graduates for up to five years after graduation.

 Here at the University of Portsmouth, we believe that every one of our students and graduates has the potential to develop the next world-leading product, service or business.

 Our expert team is here to provide the tools and methods for success, inspire confidence and help you realise your goals.

 Come to the Careers and Employability Centre to our nest Enterprise Clinics for an informal, confidential one-to-one chat, no matter what stage your idea is at and whatever your start up question.
 Please check the Careers and Employability Service website for details and times of the Enterprise Clinics.

 Bring along anything that can help explain the idea including: product ideas, prototypes, sketches or simply your notes.
 Don’t worry if you don’t have any of these, we’ll be happy to see you.

 If you are unable to make an Enterprise Clinic or are a distance learner please email email@example.com or call us on +44 (0)23 9284 2684.